HarpyEagleMan/Wallpaperfy/README.md

 # install
+Run install.py with python, install only works on linux right now.

+# Running
-Run install.py with python, install only works on linux right now. then run wallpaperfybc for the batch converter or wallpaperfybp for background process that will change wallpaper at a set time
+run wallpaperfy-batch-converter for the batch converter on a terminal or wallpaperfy-background-process for background process that will change wallpaper at a set time

 # Donations
 if you are interested in this project, please consider making a donation to this crypto wallet.